You are here

 International business involves the study of global business issues in increasingly interdependent world markets.
 International business professionals understand the interlocking nature of culture, economics, exporting, finance, language, management and marketing.

-IB minors participate in a four-credit-hour internship and a study-abroad program during their junior or senior year, or IB minors may participate in a study-abroad/ internship combination.
+IB minors participate in a study-abroad program during their junior or senior year, or IB minors may participate in a study-abroad/ internship combination.
 This international-experience dimension helps broaden students’ international perspective and fosters understanding and appreciation of other cultures.
 Study-abroad programs provide unique opportunities for individual growth and intellectual development.

 IB minors pursue courses that enable them to understand and analyze the nature and causes of change in the global market.
 Minors learn the nuances of international business and management, international trade and finance, logistics, import-export and services within private industries and various government and international agencies.
 The IB program requires a second course of study in a foreign language.